jakobzhao/geog458/project/essay.md

 - describe the systematic architecture:
   - client, server, services, and data.
   - Exploring the data flowed in between the client and server.

-  > note: you might want to inspect the code of this project, especially looking into the following issues:
+  - The major functions (you might want to open the inspector to explore the sourcecode.)

 - critique its overall UI/UX and Web Mapping design.
   - Does this project support responsive design?
   - describe the basemap, the thematic layer and the interactive features if it has.

-- list any web map element in use (e.g., scalar bar, north arrow, legend, etc.) if it has.

 - analyze the pros and cons of the examined project. and discuss anything else you feel worthy to share.